duplode/duplode.github.io/src/posts/_distributive.md

 [`Distributive`](
 https://hackage.haskell.org/package/distributive-0.6.2.1/docs/Data-Distributive.html)
-is a class that goes under many bynames: "dual to `Traversable`", "representable functors", "isomorphic to functions", and so forth.
+is a class that goes under many bynames: "dual to `Traversable`", "single-shaped", "isomorphic to functions", "representable functors", "right adjoints", and so forth.
 In this post, I will explore what these descriptions have to do with each other.
 I will also use the opportunity to put down to paper a handful of proofs on this matter that I always seem to end up deriving over and over again.

 <!-- more -->